zheng0xd/JATIC-internal-docs/docs/process/platforms/index.md

 !!! tip

-    The MURAL icon in the bottom right of the page footer will take you to current program board.
+    The MURAL icon in the page footer will take you to current program board!